Introduction

 Amend searches to exclude housebound patients from standard recall if home visits are needed.

-Now that you understand how to set up and manage OneRecall searches in EMIS, the next article will focus on sending recall communications, including SMS, letters, and phone call invitations to ensure patient engagement.
+Now that you understand how to set up and manage OneRecall searches in EMIS, the next article 5.
+Sending recall communications sms letters and calls will focus on sending recall communications, including SMS, letters, and phone call invitations to ensure patient engagement.